dibyajyotiron/general_ledger_golang/README.md

 Api Doc: Check the collections folder, you'll see the postman.json.
 Import this collection in postman.
 Requests have examples.

+Configuration is manged via viper, create a config file with the `APP_ENV` value for that environment. .env is used by default only in `local/localhost` env, `DOT_ENV` if marked `enable` in any other environment, that will also use .env.

-Project depends on .env files, in production if used with ecs, make sure to create dotenv and store it inside s3 or pass all the variables to task definition.
+In production if used with ecs and is dependent on dotenv, make sure to create dotenv and store it inside s3 or pass all the env variables to task definition.

 To pass .env file entirely, This below part should be with the ecs task definition ->
 ```